vikashvs36/hibernate-annotation-tutorial/one-to-one/README.md

      Hibernate: select address0_.id as id1_0_0_, address0_.state as state2_0_0_ from address address0_ where address0_.id=?
      Address : Address(id=2, state=Noida)

-**Same primary key - Bidirectional**
+#### Same primary key - Bidirectional

-The term “bidirectional” literally means “functioning in two directions”,  it means that we are able to access Object A from Object B, and Object B from Object A. and we will able to operate all operation from both side.
+The term bidirectional literally means functioning in two directions,  it means that we are able to access Object A from Object B, and Object B from Object A. and we will able to operate all operation from both side.
 Till now, We are able to get address object from user side but Address is unknown that associated from which User.